spren9er/s9splashgen/README.md

 ./s9splashgen.rb my_splash.png
 ```

-The first argument is the filename of the splash screen image (for best results use an image in portrait mode and at least 1536x2048 in size [1242x2208 iphone only]).
+The first argument is the filename of the splash screen image (for best results use an image in portrait mode of size of at least 1536x2048 [1242x2208 iphone only]).
 By default only iPhone splash screens are generated.
 If one supplies a second argument (`ipad` or `universal`), iPad splash screens or iPhone/iPad splash screens are generated respectively.

 ## Rubymotion